SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 Returns the controller action for the given function / trigger combination.
 Only currently active actions, which are bound to a function by their mode or plugin, are considered.
 Returns *false*, if there is no action currently connected to the function.

 #### *registerButtonBox(buttonBox :: ButtonBox)*
 Registers a visual representation for the hardware controller.
-This method is automatically call by the constructor of [ButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-singleton-buttonbox-extends-configurationitem-simulator-controllerahk).
+This method is automatically called by the constructor of [ButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-singleton-buttonbox-extends-configurationitem-simulator-controllerahk).

 #### *registerPlugin(plugin :: ControllerPlugin)*
 Registers the given plugin for the controller.
 If the plugin is active, the *activate* method will be invoked, thereby allowing the plugin to register some actions for controller functions.